lucasdesenna/scoreboard-generator/README.md

 # Scoreboard Generator

-Parses a properly formatted invitation list file (.txt) into a customer scoreboard and exposes it through a HTTP ndpoit.
+Parses a properly formatted invitation list file (.txt) into a customer scoreboard and exposes it through an HTTP endpoit.
 Another HTTP endpoint allows for the addition of new invitations to a loaded list.

 #### Important